 To him it just made her seem so innocent, but her eyes held such determination and knowledge along with mischief and loneliness.

-She smiled and laughed and her eyes held a spark, but it only took really looking to see behind this and the bitter loneliness and darkness that threatened to destroy the girls sanity.
+She smiled and laughed and her eyes held a spark, but it only took really looking to see behind this.
+To see the bitter loneliness and darkness that threatened to destroy the girls sanity.

 It was why he tried to help her as much as he could, she was after all like a granddaughter to him.